How much should it cost to replace a coil spring?

 Quality ControlTS16949 certification means the parts are checked at every step.

-DurabilityCertified struts use strong materials that last a long time.
+DurabilityCertified coil springs use strong materials that last a long time.

 Performance ConsistencyThey test the parts to make sure they work the same every time.